 Command Description Сору Copies the data in the selected rows or columns to the Clipboard.
 Use this command to copy sample information into a text editor or spreadsheet application.
 You cannot paste this data back into the Batch View sample list.
 Copy with Headers Copies the data in the selected rows or columns and the associated column headers to the Clipboard.
-Use this command to copy sample information into another text editor or spreadsheet application, for example, Sample type Matrix Blank Cal Std Chk Std Unknown Sample type Unknown Copy with Headers Paste into an Excel spreadshee from TraceFinder You cannot paste this data back into the sample list.
+Use this command to copy sample information into another text editor or spreadsheet application, for example, Sample type Matrix Blank Cal Std QC Unknown Copy with Headers from TraceFinder Sample type Unknown Paste into an Excel spreadsheet.
+You cannot paste this data back into the sample list.
 Paste Pastes a single column of copied data from another text editor or spreadsheet application into the selected column.
 Undo Last Paste Removes the last pasted item in the Batch View.
 Export to CSV File Opens the Save As dialog box where you can save the current sample list to a CSV file.
-Edit Instrument Method Opens the Instrument Setup window where you can edit the parameters of the instrument method.
-For detailed information about editing instrument methods, refer to Chapter 3, "Using Instrument Methods in the Method Development Mode," in the TraceFinder Lab Director User Guide .
+Edit Instrument Method Opens the Instrument Setup windo parameters of the instrument method For detailed information about editing instrument me refer to Chapter 3, "Using Instrument Methods in the Development Mode," in the TraceFinder Lab Director Guide .
 View Sample in Qual Explorer Displays the selected sample in the qualitative explorer application that you configured as your default in the Configuration console.
 Refer to Chapter 1, "Using the Configuration Console," in the TraceFinder Lab Director User Guide .